Know someone at uni who is struggling with their mental health? Not sure what to do? Here’s how to support them when they need you.

-Being a uni student can be a stressful time in your life.
-Your mental health can at times feel like a punching bag, with assignment deadlines and the exam period offering relentless blows from left, right and centre.
+Being a uni student can be a stressful period in your life.
+Your mental health can feel under pressure at times, especially when assignment deadlines and exams come around.

-With this being said, we want to help give you some tips about how you can support those friends of yours that are struggling with their mental health while at uni.
+With that in mind, we want to give you some tips about how you can support your friends who are struggling with their mental health while at uni.

 The mountain of research pouring out of psychology labs in recent years, identifying the positive relationship between exercise and wellbeing, seems to be perpetually growing.

-According to this research, physical movement, taking some time to get the heart pumping & the blood flowing, sends a wealth of positive endorphins throughout our neural networks.
-In other words exercise makes us happy!
+According to this research, physical movement, taking some time to get the heart pumping and the blood flowing, sends a wealth of positive endorphins throughout our neural networks.
+In other words, exercise makes us happy!

 Doing some exercise with a friend, even if it’s just going for a walk, can help stimulate you both into a positive mindset.
 It can also be an opportunity to have a chat with them, see how they are, and strengthen the friendship you already have.

 During the course of a uni week, students have a lot on their mind.
 At times, it can feel as though you can barely look after yourself.
-However, it doesn’t take too much effort to just simply keep an eye out on your mates.
+However, you don’t have to take on everything, small check-ins can still make a difference.

-Noticing a change of mood to how they usually may be, or not seeing them around as much, could be a sign that something’s up.
-Being aware of your mates, taking note of any changes in behaviour, is a good means of monitoring whether they may need your support.
+Noticing a change in mood to how they usually may be, or not seeing them around as much, could be a sign that something’s up.
+Being aware of your mates, taking note of any changes in behaviour, is a good way to tell whether they may need your support.

 When you’re in a low place, talking can seem like the toughest thing to do.
 It can feel easier to sweep how you may be feeling under the rug, rather than laying it out on the table.
 Yet what we find most difficult, is often what will be most effective.